alemart/surgescript/docs/engine/vector2.md

 `normalized()`

-Returns a normalized copy of `this`: the new vector will have length 1.0.
+Returns a normalized copy of `this`: the new vector will have length one.

 *Returns*